laradock/laradock/README.md

 ```

 #### Add an Image (add a software to run with other Containers)
-To add an image (softwares), just edit the `laradock/docker/docker-compose.yml` and add your container details, to do so you need to be familiar with the [docker compose file syntax](https://docs.docker.com/compose/yml/).
+To add an image (software), just edit the `laradock/docker/docker-compose.yml` and add your container details, to do so you need to be familiar with the [docker compose file syntax](https://docs.docker.com/compose/yml/).

 #### Edit an existing Image (change some configuration in the image)